Man’s Best Friend, Cattleman’s Foe

 The Cattleman’s Scheme

 Since the first attack, the cattleman loathed the coyotes and the dogs that harassed his livestock.
 The four-legged predators killed his calves and trotted off with his chickens.
 He could hold the owner liable, but sometimes the dog was wild or the owner indigent.
 He could aim the barrel, but the pesky canids kept coming.
 He could make an insurance claim, but he and the insurer alike preferred others to shell out.
-So he schemed to pad his pockets on another man’s dime:
+So together they schemed for another man’s dime:

 What if dog owners were forced to pay for harm caused by every dog — whether owned, stray, or wild?